 - 1. All students must provide a copy of a valid BLS/Healthcare Provider CPR card from the American Heart Association.
 No other CPR providers are accepted.
 CPR certification cannot expire within an academic year.
 Letters showing a class was attended or skills checklists are not acceptable as documentation of certification.
 Students MUST take a full, in person class to obtain this CPR certification- online classes are not accepted.
 A copy of a CPR card with the expiration date and student's name is the only documentation accepted. - 2.
-PNADs should take their CPR class in early May 2018.
-Early admission Generic RN's should take their CPR class May 2018 or early June 2018.
-Late admission Generic RN's should take their CPR class July 2018. - 3.
+PNADs should take their CPR class as soon as possible.
+Early admission Generic RN's should take their CPR class in May 2019.
+Late admission Generic RN's should take their CPR class no later than early July 2019. - 3.
 CPR certification cannot expire within an academic year.